justinleetyler/justinleetyler.github.io/devotions.md

 ¶ This chalice burns for those who affirm and promote [principle].
 >Sunday: 1 The inherent worth and dignity of every person; Monday: 2 Justice, equity and compassion in human relations; Tuesday: 3 Acceptance of one another and encouragement to spiritual growth in our congregations; Wednesday: 4 A free and responsible search for truth and meaning; Thursday 5 The right of conscience and the use of the democratic process within our congregations and in society at large; Friday 6 The goal of world community with peace, liberty, and justice for all; Saturday: 7 Respect for the interdependent web of all existence of which we are a part.
+May we tend this fire always; ever vigilant and courageous.

 ¶ [A reading](http://community.fortunecity.ws/roswell/vortex/401/library/365/365date.htm)
 Our unitarian heritage calls us to recognize the inherent good in all persons, while the universal part of our tradition encourages us to extend love and acceptance to all people.